mangabe16/lexos/doc_src/docs/user_guide/scrubbing_texts.md

 !!! note
     The `get_components()` function will also accept lists and tuples of component names, as well as single component names.
 However, if you wish to get a single component, you can also import `get_component()` and use that function instead.

 Which method you choose will depend on your preference and your workflow.
 Getting components from the registry by their string names can be especially helpful when developing applications.
+In the examples below, we will use the `get_components()` function for consistency.

 ### Custom Scrubbing Components

-Users can write and use custom scrubbing functions.
-The function is written like a normal function, and to use it like a scrubber component it must be added to the registry.
+Although Scrubber provides many component functions that perform common tasks like removing punctuation or HTML tags, users can also write custom components for use with Scrubber.
+These components are written like a normal functions and then added to the component registry.
 Below is an example with a custom `title_case` function.

 ```python
 # Define the custom function